 - 1. Go to http://openlab.citytech.cuny.edu and log in.
-Go to My OpenLab > My Courses > LIB 1201: Research & Documentation for the Information Age Fall 2012. - 2.
-Click on the link labeled "Dahsboard" to get to the OpenLab Dashboard.
-To create a new blog post, click "Add New" under the "Posts" menu on the left navigation bar. - 3.
+Go to My OpenLab > My Courses > LIB 1201: Research & Documentation for the Information Age Fall 2013. - 2.
+Mouse over LIB 1201 Research and Documentation for the Information Age at the top of the page and select Dashboard from the dropdown menu.
+Once you are in the Dashboard, click "Add New" under the "Posts" menu on the left navigation bar to create a new post - 3.
 On Add New Post, enter a title for your post and then paste or type your blog post into the large field in the middle of the screen. - 4.
 There are two ways to format posts: Visual or HTML.
 If you know HTML feel free to use it.
 Otherwise you may want to select Visual and use the buttons along the top of the field to add bold, italics, etc.

 - 5. Give your post one or more tags by entering them into the field under "Post Tags" on the right side of the Add New Post page. - 6.
 If you'd like to take a look at your post before publishing it on the course blog, click the "Preview" button on the upper right side of the Add New Post page. - 7.
-When you're ready to publish your post to the blog for all to see, click the blue "Publish" button on the right side of the Add New Post page. - 8.
+When you're ready to publish your post to the blog for all to see, click the blue "Publish" button on the right side of the Add New Post page.
+Be sure to publish each post! - 8.
 To view the blog after publishing your post, click "Visit Site" under the name of the blog at the top of the Add New Post page.

 To post a comment on the blog, click the "Leave a Comment" link on any blog post.
+Be sure to log in to the OpenLab before commenting.

-For both blog posts and comments, I strongly suggest that you write in a word processor or text editor and paste the finished text into the Add New Post page or comment box.
+For both blog posts and comments, I strongly suggest that you write in a word processor or text editor and paste the finished and spell-checked text into the Add New Post page or comment box.

-Please let me know if you have any questions or run into any problems: aleonard@citytech.cuny.edu
+Please let me know if you have any questions or run into any problems: message me through the OpenLab or email me at aleonard@citytech.cuny.edu